metakirby5/zenbu/README.rst

     extension-less filenames.

     Environment variable support is available;
-    simply put the name of the variable in mustache brackets.
+    simply run with the `-e` flag and put the name of the variable in Jinja2 brackets.

+    The default Jinja2 globals and filters are available.

     Order of precedence is:
     last YAML variable defined >